 Under the Party Wall Act 1996 a neighbour must be informed at least one month before work on the shared wall begins.

 It’s also a good idea to let other neighbours know, especially if their property overlooks your own.

 A party wall agreement costs around £65 to be written and served by a specialised surveyor.
 See the Royal Institution of Chartered Surveyors for further information.

 Doing some home improvements?
 Read more of our tips for maintaining your home, with useful advice to help you when you’re renovating!

-Need a surveyor?
+Need a tradesman?

 We can put you in touch with the people who can make your home renovations happen.
 Find a tradesman in your area below.